“We don’t lose the desire to play because we grow old; we grow old because we stop playing.”

 Can a game be played after working hours?

-No. Depending on the season a game can be stretched to start later in the afternoon to try accommodate a working day, however due to the fact that the game requires one to take photos and videos in order to complete the challenges, good day light is needed, otherwise the main essence of the game is lost and spoilt as a result of bad lighting.
+No. Depending on the season a game can be stretched to start later in the afternoon to try accommodate a working day, however due to the fact that the game requires one to take photos and videos to complete the challenges, good day light is needed, otherwise one of the best parts of the game is lost and spoilt as a result of bad lighting.